 Letters of Intent* (accepted March 1 - 15, 2018) should be sent to email@example.com and include the following:

 - Brief description of project idea and summary of motivating opportunity or need

 - Brief description of your personal and academic readiness to undertake the project – what has prepared you to do this project?

 - Name of at least one faculty reference

 * Submitting a letter of intent is NOT required, but will help focus and refine your idea and proposal.

 All students applying for summer project funding are required to meet with a CCE staff member at least once before submitting their application.

 Applications for summer 2018 are due April 1st.
-The application portal will open in Spring 2018.
+The application is currently open.